burke/zeus/docs/README.md

 Zeus is composed of three components:

-1. The Master Process.
+1. [The Master Process](../go/zeusmaster).
 This is written in Go, and coordinates all the other processes.
 It connects Clients to Slaves and handles reloading when files change.

-2. Clients.
+2. [Clients](../go/zeusclient).
 The Client is also written in Go.
 It sends a command to the Master, and has its streams wired up to a Command process, to make it appear to be running locally.

-3. Slaves/Commands.
+3. [Slaves/Commands](../rubygem).
 These are the target application.
 A small shim, written in the target language, manages the communication between the application and the Master process, and boots the application in phases.
+Though the Master and Client are completely language-agnostic, currently ruby is the only language for which a Slave shim exists.

 See: [`terminology.md`](terminology.md)